 Your personal data is being used by The School and Devon County Council's Admissions Service for the purposes of an application for admission to school.
 We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
 Should you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulations, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gov.uk.
-For more information about Data protection, please contact the School or visit https://new.devon.gov.uk/accesstoinformation/data-protection.
+If you wish to exercise any of your rights under the General Data Protection Regulations, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformation/data-protection.

-to had the concercitated that the transfer of
+- Interest the Control of the Contro

 Parent's name Date

 Please sign here